NaN8279/JHTTP/README.md

 To get more information about the `request` parameter passed to the function, please go [here](https://nan8279.github.io/JHTTP/doc/io/github/nan8279/jhttp/request/Request.html).

-This project uses Mozilla Rhino to parse JavaScript, Jsoup to parse HTML and IntelliJ GUI designer for the GUI.
+This project uses Mozilla Rhino to parse JavaScript, Jsoup to parse HTML.